boyarsky/2023-kcdc-java-idioms/README.md

 ## General

-Open the lab/src/main/java file for the current lab and implement the methods according to the comments/instructions.
+Open the lab/src/main/java file for the current lab and implement the methods so the tests pass using the contraints in the comments/instructions.
 Do not delete the "start" and "end" comments as they are used by the tests.

 Run the equivalent lab/src/test/java file to see if you got it right.